Interpenetration of matter in plate theories obtained as Gamma-limits: Preliminaries

 The constant $C(U)$ is invariant under rescaling of the domain. \end{theorem}

 We will also use Zhang's Lemma \cite{MR1205403}.
-An examination of the proof in the latter reference shows that the following (slightly modified) statement holds true as well. \begin{theorem}[\cite{MR1205403}, Lemma 3.1] Let $K>0$.
+An inspection of its proof in the latter reference shows that the following (slightly modified) statement holds true as well. \begin{theorem}[\cite{MR1205403}, Lemma 3.1] Let $K>0$.
 There exist constants $C_1=C_1(n,m)$, $C_2=C_2(n,m,K)$ with the following property: If $U\subset \R^n$ is open and bounded, $f\in W^{1,1}(U,\R^m)$ and $\e>0$ such that

 then there exists $\tilde f\in W^{1,\infty}(U,\R^m)$ such that

 \end{theorem}